carolove/agent-code/README.md

+# this is a practise project, don't trust it.
 # Coding Agent

 An agentic coding assistant that analyzes requirements, creates todo lists, and generates code using the Agentic Action Loop programming model.